Frequently Asked Questions

 Is it wrong to have a medium of exchange?

 When one receives their sustenance from nature then one cares for nature because it is the source of their sustenance, but when one receives their sustenance from money, then one will turn nature and anything they can into money.

 Is humanity’s life so complex that we need a medium of exchange?

 Humanity’s life would not be so complex, nor difficult, if money was not used at all.
 Money has complicated humanity’s life on Earth so much that we cannot do anything else except bow to the demands of money.

 Why live without money?

-I’ve heard scientists and other people say that an effective response to climate change would require so much change from humanity that humanity couldn’t do it without the collapse of civilization.
-We could, however meet the levels of response needed in AWWM.
+I’ve heard scientists and other people say that an effective response to climate change would require so much change that humanity couldn’t do it without the collapse of civilization.
+A world without money, however, could meet the same, or better, level of response.

 How could we live without money?

 We would have a much smaller workforce that wouldn’t need to create waste and would be volunteer.
 People are much more amenable when asked than when told.
 There would still be ambition but it would be for real merit, for real praise, not for the apparent reward of money.
 Why do something great for humanity if your reward makes you rich and everyone else poor?
 What good did you do?
 All you did was elevate yourself for money.
 If people want to be doctors then they will be doctors because they want to, not because they make a lot of money.

 Why would volunteerism replace capitalism?